 Nevertheless, over recent decades, the level of interaction U.S. officials and Taiwan has declined.
 George H.W.
 Bush sent the first cabinet-level official to Taiwan since the 1979 break in relations when U.S. Trade Representative Carla Hills visited the island in 1992.
 That broke the ice and, during the Clinton administration, a number of other senior officials visited Taiwan: Secretary of Transportation Federico Peña, Small Business Administration head Phil Lader, Secretary of Energy Bill Richardson, and Peña’s successor Rodney Slater.
 After Clinton left office, visits declined precipitously.
 George W. Bush sent no senior officials to Taiwan, and Barack Obama sent only Environmental Protection Agency (EPA) Administrator Gina McCarthy.
 The most senior State Department official sent to America’s 11th largest trading partner was the special envoy for Lesbian, Gay, Bisexual, Transgender, and Intersex individuals.
 Contrast that with the high profile visits paid to Cuba, and the diminishment of Taiwan in the strategic calculus was clear.

 President Donald Trump has already begun to reverse this pattern.
 On February 28, 2018, Congress passed the “Taiwan Travel Act” which Trump signed into law just weeks later.
-Written into the law was “the Sense of Congress” that “It should be the policy of the United States to…allow officials at all levels of the United States Government, including Cabinet-level national security officials, general officers, and other executive branch officials, to travel to Taiwan to meet their Taiwanese counterparts.”
+Written into the law was “the Sense of Congress” that “It should be the policy of the right to statehood would be significant.
+The UK government has always taken a timid approach under United States to…allow officials at all levels of the United States Government, including Cabinet-level national security officials, general officers, and other executive branch officials, to travel to Taiwan to meet their Taiwanese counterparts.”

 Despite the Act, Trump has only recently begun to send more senior officials to the island.
 On August 9-10, Alex Azar, secretary of Health and Human Services, visited Taiwan.
 This was followed the following month by Under Secretary of State for Economic Growth, Energy, and the Environment Keith Krach, who represented the United States at a memorial service for former Taiwan President Lee Teng-hui.
 The State Department’s efforts to downplay his visit, however, undercut the symbolic importance of the trip.
 Likewise, while the White House applauded Taiwan and Somaliland’s decision to establish diplomatic relations, the State Department’s refusal to acknowledge or similarly affirm at best signaled hostility toward Taipei and at worse showed strategic confusion.